cowprotocol/docs/docs/governance/fees/partner-fee.md

 1. Upon completing the implementation of the Partner Fee parameters on your Widget, you will be eligible to receive the Partner Fee on trades executed by your users through the Widget.
-2. A data script will be run on a weekly basis on your project's eligible Partner Fee amount calculated based on the sum of all transactions traded through your project's Widget integration associated with Partner Fee defined in the [`appData`](/cow-protocol/reference/core/intents/app-data) your AppKey.
+2. A data script will be run on a weekly basis on your project's eligible Partner Fee amount calculated based on the sum of all transactions traded through your project's Widget integration associated with Partner Fee defined in the [`appData`](/cow-protocol/reference/core/intents/app-data).
 3. The Net Partner Fee (refer to the [Partner Fee Calculation](#partner-fee-calculation) section for details on calculations) will be transferred to your designated Ethereum wallet address defined under the Partner Fee Recipient parameter of the Widget on a weekly basis.